AppImageCommunity/awesome-appimage/README.md

 - [AppImage To Gnome](https://github.com/DejfCold/ATG) - Monitors and (de)installs AppImages from the Gnome desktop.
 - [AppImage-Integrator](https://github.com/w-j-r/AppImage-Integrator) - A simple program to integrate AppImages into the Linux desktop written in Qt6.
 - [gnome_appimage_installer](https://github.com/knork-fork/gnome_appimage_installer) - Somewhat a misnomer (AppImages don't need to be "installed"), creates a desktop file that follows the freedesktop.org spec for your AppImage files; written in bash.
+- [Gear lever](https://github.com/mijorus/gearlever/) - Integrates AppImages into the Gnome desktop by drag-and-drop onto the Gear lever application.

 ### Updaters